-I COULD SAY that this talk will be about some of the research I have been involved in over the past few years.
+I could say that this talk will be about some of the research I have been involved in over the past few years.
 I could also say that it will express my dilemmas over the efficacy of economic theory with the realization that my views constitute an inseparable part of who I am.
-My comments might even be interpreted as "an outpouring from a therapist's couch," as the referee described them.
-However, underlying this paper is one major question that I ask myself obsessively: What on earth am I doing?
+I could even say that my comments may be interpreted as "an outpouring from a therapist's couch", as the referee described them.
+However, underlying this paper is one major question which I ask myself obsessively: What on earth am I doing?
 What are we trying to accomplish as economic theorists?
-We essentially play with toys called models.
+We essentially play with toys called "models".
 We have the luxury of remaining children over the course of our entire professional lives and we are even well paid for it.
-We get to call ourselves economists and the public naively thinks that we are improving the economy's performance, increasing the rate of growth, or preventing economic catastrophes.
-Of course, we can justify this image by repeating some of the same fancy sounding slogans we use in our grant proposals, but do we ourselves believe in those slogans?
+We get to call ourselves economists and the public naively thinks that we are improving the economy's performance, increasing the rate of growth or preventing economic catastrophes.
+Of course, we can justify this image by repeating some of the same fancy sounding slogans we use in our grant proposals.
+But do we ourselves believe in those slogans?

-I recall a conference I attended in Lumini, France, in the summer of 1981 that was attended by the giants of the game theory profession.
+I recall a conference I attended in Lumini, France in the summer of 1981 which was attended by the giants of the game theory profession.
 They were standing around in a beautiful garden waiting for dinner after a long day of sessions.
 Some of us, the more junior game theoreticians, were standing off to the side eavesdropping on their conversation.
-They loudly discussed the relevance of game theory and one of them suggested that we are just "making a living."
+They loudly discussed the relevance of game theory and one of them suggested that we are just "making a living".
+I think he merely intended to be provocative but nonetheless his response traumatized me.
+Are we no more than "economic agents" maximizing our utility?
+Are we members of an unproductive occupation which only appears to others to be useful?